 Develop the skills and knowledge to provide effective low intensity supervision to Education Mental Health Practitioners as part of the Mental Health in Schools Team initiative on this innovative programme for trainee supervisors.

 Develop a strong conceptual understanding of the fundamental theories and key principles of language education as well as a critical awareness of key national and international issues at the forefront of TESOL.

-In addition to the programmes listed above, the University also offers a comprehensive postgraduate professional development portfolio, including programmes in education and teaching, health and social care, and medicine.
+In addition to the programmes listed above, the University also offers a comprehensive portfolio for those working (or seeking to work) in education and teaching, health and social care, and medicine.

 Tuition Fee Reduction for Edge Hill Graduates

 Edge Hill University graduates joining many of our postgraduate taught courses in academic year 2022/23 may be eligible for a reduction in tuition fees.

 You could receive a 50% reduction if you graduated in academic years 2020/21 or 2021/22 or a 20% reduction if you graduated in academic year 2019/20.

 This offer is available to eligible UK students, EU/EEA and Swiss students who have settled or pre-settled status, and Irish nationals.
 Please see our Money Matters 2022/23 guide for postgraduate students to find out more.